florae123/taxi-simulator-lab/README.md

 5. Now inspect the landing page and press **Go to your Node-RED flow editor**.
 ![Node-RED Boiler Template Inspect the landing page and press go to node red_ ditor](images/05_Node-RED_Inspect_the_landing_page_and_press_go_to_node_red_editor.jpg)

 6. Inside Node-RED we have to add the additional _Nodes_ we will use in our future flow.
-The [Node-RED Dashboard Package](https://flows.nodered.org/node/node-red-dashboard) and the [Node-RED Virtual IoT Device Package](https://www.npmjs.com/package/node-red-contrib-iot-virtual-device) .
+(For example the [Node-RED Dashboard Package](https://flows.nodered.org/node/node-red-dashboard) and the [Node-RED Virtual IoT Device Package](https://www.npmjs.com/package/node-red-contrib-iot-virtual-device).)
 First select **manage palatte** from the menu on right upper side of the page.

     ![Node-RED_Select_Manage-Palette](images/06_Node-RED_Select_Manage-Palette.jpg)